Transfer Learning of CATE with Kernel Ridge Regression: Real-World Example

-We aim at learning the individualized treatment effect of 401(k) eligibility $a_i$ on the NFA outcome $y_i$ using the data set from the 1991 Survey of Income and Program Participation.
+Motivated by this, we aim to learn the CATE of 401(k) eligibility $a_i$ on the NFA outcome $y_i$ using the data set from the 1991 Survey of Income and Program Participation.
 We include $7$ adjustment and effect modifying covariates in $z_i$ including {\em age, income, family size, education years, benefit pension status, participation in an IRA plan, and home ownership}.
 We consider a transfer learning setup with $n=5997$ source samples including all subjects in the original data set with their marital status being {\em married} and $n_{\cT}=3918$ {\em not married} subjects as the target data, with only their $z_i$ used for training and their treatment and outcome information used for validation and evaluation.
-Through some preliminary analyses, we examine the severity of covariate shift between the source and target.
+We examine the severity of covariate shift between the source and target.
 In specific, we fit the logistic regression to obtain $\widehat{\omega}(z)$ as an estimate of the density ratio of the covariates $z$ between the source and target.
-In Figure \labelcref{fig:densityratio}, we plot the histograms of $\log_{10}\{\widehat{\omega}(z)\}$ separately on the source and target samples.
-The source sample has a mean of $-0.889$ and a standard deviation of $0.956$ for $\log_{10}\{\widehat{\omega}(z)\}$, whereas the target sample has a mean of $0.732$ with a standard deviation of $0.748$.
-The effective sample size of the source sample is $399.01$.
-Through this plot, one can severe strong covariate shift and weak overlap between the source and target.
-For example, at the mode of $\log_{10}\{\widehat{\omega}(z)\}$ on the target sample with a density larger than $0.6$, the source sample has a density less than $0.02$.
-Also, on the left tail of $\log_{10}\{\widehat{\omega}(z)\}$ on the source sample, the target data shows nearly zero density.

-Consistent with Section \labelcref{sec:simu}, we include \texttt{SR}, \texttt{DR-CATE}, and \texttt{ACW-CATE} as the benchmark methods for comparison.
-All methods are implemented with cross-fitting.
-To evaluate the predictive performance on CATE, the ideal label is the counterfactual $y_{0i}(1)-y_{0i}(0)$ that is unobservable in real-world data.
-To approximate $y_{0i}(1)-y_{0i}(0)$, we leverage the observations of the treatment $a_{0i}$ and outcome $y_{0i}$ on the target sample to derive the efficient score (influence function) for the validation of CATE estimators as
+Figure \labelcref{fig:densityratio} in the Supplementary Material displays the histograms of $\log_{10}\{\widehat{\omega}(z)\}$ from the source and target data sets, revealing severe covariate shift as evidenced by the minimal intersection between the source and target distributions.
+This distributional discrepancy significantly reduces the effective sample size of the source data to $399.01$.